 Of course, there are many additional necessities that individuals may require, however we must remember to keep our hurricane supply kit small and easy to carry.
 It is also recommended to carry extra spending cash, mobile phone batteries, and supplies for babies, elderly and pets, along with simple games to entertain.

 As our Hurricane Preparedness Week is approaching, we are also preparing our Florida property damage and homeowners insurance claim team, to prepare for the disasters that may come.
-If your home sustains property damage due to a hurricane or tropical storm, we welcome you to contact our property damage lawyers here at Gordon & Doner at 1 (855) 722-2552, or complete the Free Case Review form located on this page.
+If your home sustains property damage due to a hurricane or tropical storm, we welcome you to contact our West Palm Beach homeowner's insurance claim attorneys for a free consultation concerning your property damage.